lentil32/tokyo-night-chatgpt/README.md

 - Tokyo Night is good!
 - For better responsive layout with improved readability.
-- More accessbile by people with vision problems.
+- More accessible by people with vision problems.

 ## Adjusting fonts